holdenlee/blog/posts/writing/readercon_2019.md

 **Highlights from panel discussion:**

+*Inventing the narrative of the Middle Ages*

-CA: The image of Europe as a sequesterd place during the Middle Ages, not influenced by other lands, is absurd.
+CA: The image of Europe as a sequestered place during the Middle Ages, not influenced by other lands, is absurd.
 A simple version of history is an agenda.

 CM: Medievalism in pop culture tells us less about medieval world, and more about the ecology where it's written.
 Check out [Shiloh Carroll's book on medievalism in A Song of Ice and Fire](https://www.goodreads.com/book/show/35543040-medievalism-in-a-song-of-ice-and-fire-and-game-of-thrones).
 <!-- CM: Shylo Carol' examines medievalism in Song of Ice and Fire - writers and directors fall into traditional views and tropes #book -->

-FR/RK(?): MA is always being reinvented to mirror what people are looking for at the time.
+FR: The Middle Ages is always being reinvented to mirror what people are looking for at the time.
 The very idea of "middle" started as pejorative.
 It was coined during the Italian Renaissance, to imply all the "middle" stuff between them the Roman empire was bad.

 On the flip side, countries often use their "history" in the middle ages for the sake of nation-building, for example, the [Kalevala](https://en.wikipedia.org/wiki/Kalevala) from Finland.

-CA: A lot of Russian and Muscovite culture comes from Mongol/steppe influence.
+CA: Saying that Mongols are oppressors is a simplistic narrative.
+A lot of Russian and Muscovite culture comes from Mongol/steppe influence.
 As James Halper said, even hostilities require a degree of intimacy.
+"You sacrifice accuracy for a narrative you find compelling...
+Fantasy is a key part of history."

 RK: Rulers create backstories for their countries to legitimize their rule.
 The idea of "national types/characters" is that the place a person is from tells you something about them.